maxrfinch/mini-pinball-machine/readme_migration.md

 ## Motivation for Migration

-The decision to migrate from Chipmunk to Box2D was driven by:
+The decision to migrate from Chipmunk to Box2D was driven by continal Chipmunk crashes.
+Box2D was choosen because:
 1. **Active Development:** Box2D 3.x represents modern, actively maintained physics engine
 2. **Industry Standard:** Box2D is widely used and well-documented
 3. **Performance:** Box2D 3.x offers improved performance characteristics